Mayotte: Earthquake swarm

-The November 11, 2018, seismic event occurred about 15 mi off the coast of Mayotte.
+The 11 November 2018, seismic event occurred about 15 mi off the coast of Mayotte.
 It was recorded by seismograms in many places, including Kenya, Chile, New Zealand, Canada, and Hawaii located almost 11000 mi away.
 The seismic waves lasted for more than 20 minutes, but despite this, no one felt it.

 Subsequently, the earthquake swarm has been linked to a newly discovered undersea volcano located 50 km away from Mayotte at a depth of 3500 m.

 Marine environment

 Mayotte is surrounded by a typical tropical coral reef.
-It consists in a large outer barrier reef, enclosing one of the world's largest and deepest lagoons, followed by a fringing reef, interrupted by many mangroves.
+It consists of a large outer barrier reef, enclosing one of the world's largest and deepest lagoons, followed by a fringing reef, interrupted by many mangroves.
 All Mayotte waters are ruled by a National Marine Park, and many places are natural reserves.

 The outer coral reef is 195 km long, housing 1500 km2 of lagoon, including 7.3 km2 of mangrove.
 There are at least 250 different species of coral, 760 tropical fish species, and the National Natural Heritage Inventory (INPN) has no fewer than 3,616 marine species, but this is probably a far cry from the actual count.
 As this region of the world is still poorly inventoried by scientists, the waters of Mayotte continue to harbour many species unknown to science, and allow important scientific discoveries each year.